eevirgen/erkDao/README.md

 Includes only insert, update and delete operations.
 And limited with INT and VARCHAR datatypes of mySql.

-If you are wavering between the Hibernate and erkDAO, I strongly recommend Hibernate. :P
+If you are wavering between the Hibernate and erkut DAO, I strongly recommend Hibernate. :P

 ## Challenges ##
 * Factory Pattern,  Proxy Pattern, Observer Pattern, Builder Pattern, Provider Pattern and Strategy Pattern are **MUST**